thabsheerjm/Computer-Vision_RBE549/README.md

     ![Gy](./Sobel-Operator/attachments/equations/Gy.png)

-- **convolution**: The sobel kernels Gx  and Gy are convolved seperately with the image to produce two derivative apprximations, one for the horizontal direction and one for the vertical
+- **convolution**: The sobel kernels Gx  and Gy are convolved seperately with the image to produce two derivative approximations, one for the horizontal direction and one for the vertical direction.
-    Convolution operation
      ![Convolution](./Sobel-Operator/attachments/equations/convolution.png)

 - **Gradient Magnitude**: The magnitude of the gradient at each pixel gives the edge stength.